seema-kri/Sephora-Product-Customer-Review-Analytics/Power BI/README.md

 # Power BI Dashboard Deliverables

-This directory contains the core Power BI report files and presentation exports for the **Sephora Skincare Product & Customer Review Analytics** project.
+This directory contains the core Power BI report files and presentation exports for the **sephora-skincare-commercial-analytics** project.

 ---